netjson/netjson/docs/source/who.rst

 2015
 ^^^^

-The initial work on the NetJSON RFC was supported financially with a grant from the `CONFINE EU project <https://confine-project.eu/>`_.
+The initial work on the NetJSON specification was supported financially with a grant from the `CONFINE EU project <https://confine-project.eu/>`_.

 2016 - current